kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 90: May 30, 2020

+**Today's Progress**: I worked more on fixing the actions table and I think I got somewhere.
+I still need to find a way to display the correct icons but now I have placeholder in there.
+I also created the author-list.
+I think after I fix the actions column I will start working on the CRUD aspect of my application.

+**Thoughts**: I still have a lot to do and this week in particular was not great when it comes to productivity but I still have time to do what I can and do better in the next one.
+My classes are not gonna be back until July 1st (for now).
+The world is crazy right now.
+We are in a pandemic and we have all the George Floyd protests going on.
+It's surreal to live in this current climate.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/f1d4c984ee6331ca5b7972e21a4ab34c4c6e51f8)

+---

 ## Day 89: May 29, 2020

 **Today's Progress**: I worked on my Udemy course.
 I reviewed about debugging techniques and more about databinding.
 I also worked on Libsys.